Shubhamsharma242/crwn-clothing/README.md

-# Getting Started with Create react APP
+# Getting Started with Create REACT APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).